Education: Residency: Our Faculty

 Clinical Interests: Advanced Prostate Cancer, Advanced Kidney Cancer, Testis Cancer, Penile Cancer, Adrenal Cancer

 Dr. Moses is the Director of the Comprehensive Prostate Cancer clinic and Director of the Urologic Oncology Fellowship.
 He is the Chair of the NCCN Guidelines Panel on Early Detection of Prostate Cancer.
 His surgical practice focuses on advanced kidney cancer, including complex IVC thrombectomy and cytoreductive nephrectomy, and advanced testis cancer via retroperitoneal lymph node dissection.
-He has research interests in health literacy and cancer outcomes, advanced prostate cancer clinical trials, optimal surgical resection for advanced Urologic cancers, and health disparities in Urologic cancers.
+He has research interests in health literacy and cancer outcomes, advanced prostate cancer clinical trials, and optimal surgical resection for advanced Urologic cancers.

 • Abby Taylor, MD, MPH